danidal/test-eva/shopfully-frontend/README.md

 # Shopfully frontend

-This is the backend written for the exercise provided.
-It makes use of Serverless framework, node.js and AWS lambda.
+This is the fronten written for the exercise provided.
+It makes use of React.js and Material-UI.
+No external state management libraries are used.

 ## Setup